TerryV8/click-count/docs/scalability_redis.md

 # Creating the Redis Master Service

-The guestbook applications needs to communicate to the Redis master to write its data.
+The guestbook applications need to communicate with the Redis master to write its data.
 You need to apply a Service to proxy the traffic to the Redis master Pod.
 A Service defines a policy to access the Pods.

 Edit service-redis-master.yml: